SiemaApplications/vossloh-reusable-workflows/README.md

 ### twister/results-analysis
 This composite action parses `twister.json` file and report the result in the step summary.

+### mcuboot/stm32h7-banks
+Takes MCUboot binary for a specific board and produces `hex` files for each bank and a merged `hex` files which contains MCUboot for each bank.

 ## Reusable Workflows
 ### Twister Signed Compilation
 `twister-signed-compilation.yml` compiles the requested application with the provided signing key.